terrier-org/terrier-core/doc/quickstart_experiments.md

 5. Now we can look at all the Mean Average Precision (MAP) values of the runs by inspecting the `.eval` files in `var/results`:

-The obtained MAP for the InL2 should be 0.2948.
+The obtained MAP for DPH should be 0.2836.
 The obtained MAP for BM25 should be 0.2992.
-The obtained MAP for the run using InL2 with query expansion should be 0.3020.
+The obtained MAP for DPH with query expansion should be 0.2992.

 ### Interacting with Terrier